 Sure, Chicago has plenty of amazing restaurants and bars, or you could catch a movie at one of our great theaters.
 However, we just don’t think those things would do justice to our amazing city.
 There’s so much more that goes on in Chicago after dark.
 And, since you’re reading an article about things to do in Chicago at night, we’re guessing you’ve realized that.

 In fact, we might be a little bit biased, but as longtime residents ourselves, we think the best time to experience all Chicago has to offer is after the sun goes down.
-So, before you head out to just another restaurant or bar — although there are plenty of fantastic ones to be found in Chicago — we hope you’ll consider these top 10 things to do in Chicago after dark.
+So, before you head out to just another restaurant or bar — although there are plenty of fantastic ones to be found in Chicago — we hope you’ll consider these top 10 things to do in Chicago at night.

 You wouldn’t normally think to jump on a bike after dark, but it is the perfect time to take in the lakefront and skyline view.
-Starting nightly at 7:30 p.m. and departing from our headquarters in Streeterville, your Bobby’s Bike Hike Chicago tour guide will lead you through a two-and-a-half-hour, eight-mile loop that showcases several of the sights and sounds of downtown Chicago.
-During the ride, you’ll enjoy the illuminated skyline and take in sights like Olive Park, Oak Street Beach, Millennium Park, Buckingham Fountain, Museum Campus and Soldier Field.
+Starting nightly at 7:00 p.m. and departing from our headquarters in Streeterville, your Bobby’s Bike Hike Chicago tour guide will lead you through a two-and-a-half-hour, eight-mile loop that showcases several of the sights and sounds of downtown Chicago.
+During the ride, you’ll enjoy the illuminated skyline and take in sights like Olive Park, Oak Street Beach, Millennium Park, Buckingham Fountain, Museum Campus, and Soldier Field.

 If you’re lucky enough to join the tour on Wednesday or Saturday nights in the summertime, you’ll also be able to take in the fireworks at Navy Pier.
 This beloved downtown tradition synchronizes fireworks to music over Lake Michigan.
 And, from the seat of a bike, it’s even more spectacular.